FAQ for Surfing Dominican Republic

 Do I need a visa to enter the Dominican Republic?

 For most countries no special visa is required a tourist card is sold on arrival for 20USD.
-More info here

 Do I need to worry about Hurricanes and Tropical storms?

 99% of all hurricanes in the Caribbean tend to track either well north of well south of the island.
 If they track well north it usually means good surf is on the way in the overhead range.
 In 2017 when hurricane after hurricane was going over the Caribbean, Cabarete had no damage!
-More info about hurricane & the Dominican Republic can be found on this page

 What are the good wave forecasting site for the DR?